annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 geometry appears in.
 It is important that the stream is among the ones specified in the scene and of the same type, for example `camera` or `lidar`.

+## Sparseness

+Pre-annotations can be sparse, meaning that its objects or geometries do not need to be present in every frame.
+Instead, they can be present in a subset of frames and then interpolated in the frames in between.
+Utilizing this feature can speed up the annotation process significantly for sequences.
+Sparseness can be accomplished in two different ways, either by using object data pointers or the boolean property `interpolated`.
+The former is the recommended way of doing it in most cases since it will lead to a more compact pre-annotation.
+The latter is useful when the pre-annotation is created from exported annotations from the Kognic platform.

+### Object Data Pointers
+In OpenLABEL, object data pointers are used to create a specification for objects.
+For example, you can specify what attributes and geometries that are used for specific objects.
+In addition, you can specify for which frames that these are present.
+If a geometry is specified in the object data pointer, it will be present in all frames that the object data pointer is pointing to.
+If the geometry is not provided in some of these frames, it will be interpolated.
+Note that geometries **must** be provided for the first and last frame in the object data pointer.
+Otherwise, the pre-annotation will be rejected.

+One limitation is that a geometry must be in the same stream for all frames when using object data pointers.
+This is because interpolation is done in the stream coordinate system.
+If you need to use geometries of the same type in different streams, you can simply use different names for the geometries in the different streams.

+### Interpolated Property

+The boolean property `interpolated` can be used to specify that a geometry should be interpolated.
+Geometries are still required to be present in interpolated frames but their geometry values will be ignored.
+Note that interpolated geometries must have corresponding geometries (interpolated or not) in the first and last frame of the pre-annotation.
+Otherwise, the pre-annotation will be rejected.

+Using the `interpolated` property is the recommended way of doing it when the pre-annotation is created from exported annotations from the Kognic platform.

+### Attributes

+Attributes are handled differently compared to geometries.
+If an attribute is not present in a frame, its last value will simply be used if the object (or geometry if the property is source-specific) is present in the frame.
+If the object is not present in the frame, the attribute will be ignored.
+Dense attributes will be sparsified automatically when the pre-annotation is uploaded to the Kognic platform.

 ## Examples